sarch25/sarch25/README.md

 <h1>Hi, I'm Steven! <br/><a href="https://www.linkedin.com/in/joshmadakor/">Cybersecurity Professional</a>, <a href="https://github.com/joshmadakor1">Programmer</a>, <a href="https://www.youtube.com/c/joshmadakor">YouTuber</a></h1>

+Driven and innovative developer with a passion for financial markets and algorithmic trading.
+Seeking opportunities to leverage my expertise in developing a live trading bot utilizing brokers' APIs.
+My trading bot employs a sophisticated yet simple strategy, analyzing live market data to generate long and short signals based on the High, Low, Open, and Close prices of the three previous candles.
+With the ability to adapt to various financial instruments and chart types, my trading bot aims to automate the process of entering positions in the market, providing users with a reliable tool for executing trading strategies efficiently and effectively.

 <h2>👨‍💻 Cybersecurity Projects / Experience:</h2>

   - [SIEM Tool with Azure](https://github.com/sarch25/ActiveDirectoryLab/tree/main)